 For many people, buying a diamond is not an everyday business.
 It seems quite difficult already.
 But if you dive deeper in the world of diamonds, it appears even harder to make a choice.
 How can two seemingly similar diamonds differ so much price-wise?
 The difference in price can depend on the seller.
 That's why it is always more beneficial to buy diamonds straight from the source.
 However, the diamond prices at a diamond store vary as well.
 This is because a diamond’s value depends on the 4 C’s of diamond valuation.
 The 4 C’s are carat, cut, color and clarity.
 The first C to examine in this series is Carat.

 Our Chief Purchasing Officer helps you to understand the basics of the 4 C’s of diamond valuation.
-A more detailed explanation, you find below this video.
+A detailed explanation, you find below this video.

 The weight of a diamond

 Carat indicates the weight of a diamond.
 But to make it easier for customers and dealers, the carats are divided into points.
 One carat is 0.2 grams and 100 points.
 Half a carat is 50 points and weighs 0.1 grams.
 A quarter carat is 0.05 grams and thus consists of 25 points, and so on.
-This point system made it easier and clearer for both the seller and the buyer.
+This point system makes it easier and clearer for both the seller and the buyer.
 The density of a diamond – the specific weight – is 3.2 gram per square centimeter.